mat1jaczyyy/lpp-performance-cfw/README.md

 You can also use the Palette Utility as part of the [Launchpad Utility](https://fw.mat1jaczyyy.com) to upload a Retina palette into one of the palette slots on the Launchpad.
 Simply import your Retina palette and select the desired Palette Index.
 Then, click Upload.

-To download a palette from the Launchpad to the computer, press Up on your Launchpad to send the palette to the Palette Utility. where you can then export it into a file.
+To download a palette from the Launchpad to the computer, press the Up key on your Launchpad to send the palette to the Palette Utility, where you can then export it into a file.

 ### Piano mode